simplex-chat/simplex-chat/blog/20230925-simplex-chat-v5-3-desktop-app-local-file-encryption-directory-service.md

 - you can play voice messages, but you cannot record them.
 - there is no support for calls yet.

+## Group directory service and other group improvements

+Directory service provides a way to search for public groups that users registered.
+To use it, you need to connect to it via SimpleX Chat, as you would connect to any other contact, and type some search terms.

+You can also create and register your group, with some limitations explained [here](../docs/DIRECTORY.md).

+Other group improvements in this release:

+- groups up to 20 members support sending delivery receipts.

+- if the group settings allow it, you can now send direct messages to group members even after you deleted the contact.

+- connections between members happen faster, and we also a bug that prevented the connections to complete in some cases.

+The next release will reduce the time it takes to send messages to the group, especially when there are many members.

 ## Encrypted local files and media with forward secrecy

 All messages, files and media in SimpleX Chat were always end-to-end encrypted from the very beginning.
 SimpleX Chat uses double-ratchet algorithm with encrypted message headers, for the best possible meta-data protection.